zxdb/ZX-Ed/README.md

 #### Database creation

 * Download `ZXDB_mysql.sql` from [ZXDB](https://github.com/zxdb/ZXDB), then execute it using a database client (such as HeidiSQL) as UTF8.
 It will create database [ZXDB](https://github.com/zxdb/ZXDB) and populate it.
 * Execute `scripts/zxed_prepare.sql` using the same database client as UTF8.
-It will prepare [ZXDB](https://github.com/zxdb/ZXDB) for editing, mainly adding version control to protect against concurrent changes from multiple users (later the original [ZXDB](https://github.com/zxdb/ZXDB) structure can be restored by executing `scripts/zxed_reindex.sql`).
+It will prepare [ZXDB](https://github.com/zxdb/ZXDB) for editing, adding version control to protect against concurrent changes from multiple users (later the original [ZXDB](https://github.com/zxdb/ZXDB) structure can be restored by executing `scripts/zxed_reset.sql`).

 #### Tomcat preparation